SAFAL-TIWARI/LearnFlow/CHATBOT_README.md

 ## Usage

+### Basic Usage

 1. Visit your website in a browser
 2. Click on the chat icon in the bottom-right corner to open the chatbot
 3. Type your question and press Enter or click the send button
 4. The AI will respond with relevant information

+### Available Commands

+- `/help` - Show available commands
+- `/clear` - Clear chat history
+- `/scan [directory]` - Scan project files for issues (admin only)
+- `/debug [directory]` - Debug code issues in project files (admin only)

+### Example Queries

+- "Explain the concept of nanomaterials in CHB 101."
+- "Give me Python code for a bubble sort algorithm."
+- "Where can I find 2nd semester CSE IoT materials?"
+- "What are the key topics covered in ITC 101?"
+- "How do I calculate CGPA in this university?"

 ## Customization